 Joanne Pence is an award-winning, USA Today best-selling author of the Angie Amalfi and Rebecca Mayfield mysteries as well as historical fiction, contemporary romance, romantic suspense, a fantasy, and a supernatural suspense.

 Cynthia Harrison writes contemporary women’s novels and crime fiction published by The Wild Rose Press in print and e-book.
 Cindy has also self-published two indie paranormal novels, a novelette featuring the love story of a minor character from The Paris Notebook and a non-fiction writing manual she used when teaching college freshman creative writing, now in a second e-book edition available on Amazon.
 Cindy has been blogging since 2002 and is currently posting flash fiction.
 Cindy is married to super-husband Al. They have two grown sons and three grandchildren.
 Cindy and Al live in Michigan and Florida.
 You can find Cindy's interview here including a review of her book Lily White in Detroit.

 Mark Rounds author of Commonality Games has been an Air Force officer fuzzing radars in B-52’s, a bouncer in some of Spokane’s least classy bars, a consultant in information technology, geek in a cube in a couple .com’s, folk singer, and currently faculty at the University of Idaho in MIS.
 He has published papers and conference proceedings on Computer Security, Hacking Motivations, Geographical Information Systems, and Grizzly Bear Habitat.
 Academically, Mark has a BS in Computer science from Montana State University in 1978, MBA from University of North Dakota in 1985, MS in Computer Science from Washington State University in 2000, and a PhD at the University of Idaho in 2014 focusing in Cyber Security.
 When he was younger and more foolish, he competed as an IPF power lifter and has a first ascent in Glacier Park on Red Rock Point.
 Mark’s current hobbies include Civil War Reenacting, Reading, Folk Guitar, competing in Practical Pistol meets, and cooking gourmet food for his wife of 37 years and 3 kids.
 Mark is also known as a gamer.
-My full interview with Mark and review of Commonality Games is here.
+My interview with Mark and review of Commonality Games is here.